openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 ## Escalation

-It is expected that most reports will be handled successfully by the processes put in place by a project (for reports made to a Project) or the CPC (in the case of reports relating to spaces within the scope of the foundation versus a Project).
+It is expected that most reports will be handled successfully by the processes put in place by a project (for reports made to a project) or the CPC (in the case of reports relating to spaces within the scope of the foundation versus a project).
-In exceptional cases where a reporter wishes to challenge the response from the CPC or Project, or does not feel comfortable reporting through the standard processes, an escalation report can be made to coc-escalation@xxx.org.
+In exceptional cases where a reporter wishes to challenge the response from the CPC or project, or does not feel comfortable reporting through the standard processes, an escalation report can be made to coc-escalation@xxx.org.

 All escalations will be reviewed and investigated by the Code of Conduct Panel (CoCP)